VT-Evia/content-discipline/stage3/activity.md

 Audience considerations will drive the content, so it is important to specify who the intended reader of the website deliverable is.
 If students are building on the activities that they completed in Stage 2 when developing a content strategy plan, their audience should already be well defined.
 If students are selecting topics of interest to them, they might build their website for family members and friends.

-The project includes four main tasks: planning the content model, setting up the GitHub infrastructure, creating content, and assembling the website.
+The project includes three main tasks: planning the content model, setting up the GitHub infrastructure, and creating content.

 ---